 It is set in a medium-sized Massachusetts town, which is home to the "Appolinean Institute, a "female academy" where the title character is a student.

 The town contains two protestant churches, facing one another across the main street.
-One is a strict denomination, perhaps Congregationaliist or Baptist, the other is liberal denomination, presumably Unitarian.
+One is a strict denomination, perhaps Congregationalist or Baptist, the other is liberal denomination, presumably Unitarian.
 Howells stirs the pot by having the strict church led by a kindly, avuncular open-minded minister, Rev. Dr. Honeywood, while the Unitarian minister, Dr. Fairweather, is a cold, rigid man with secret Papist leanings.
 When they argue, they are at cross purposes as each attributes opposite characteristics to the other...

 Holmes the doctor is very evident in this, one of the central characters is the town doctor, and Holmes devotes a lot of print to detailing his theories of how a doctor should conduct himself.
 (As a physician, Holmes was considered somewhat radical in his day.
-He did much to popularize the idea of sterile surgery, and also promoted the use of anaesthetics such as ether and chloroform which were just then coming into use, amidst great controversy.)
+He did much to popularize the idea of sterile surgery, and also promoted the use of anesthetics such as ether and chloroform which were just then coming into use, amidst great controversy.)

 Here are a couple of images in my costumes for the show: